-Confidential Security Procedures (dated October 2008) detail proper safety and security measures for all Seminary offices and classrooms.
+Confidential Security Procedures (dated October 2008) detail proper safety and security measures for all University offices and classrooms.
 They are distributed to every employee and extra copies are on file in the office of the Director of Administration and Facilities.

-A receptionist is on duty for evening classes between 5:00 - 10:00 p.m., Monday - Thursday.
-At 10:00 p.m. the front door is locked and all alarms are activated with the exception of side door #5.
-Students leaving afterward must exit from this door.
+A receptionist is on duty for evening classes between 5:00 - 11:00 p.m., Monday - Thursday.
+At 11:00 p.m. the front door is locked and all alarms are activated.
 All employees should always lock entrance doors to 80 & 76 Sherman & 60 Lorraine, and if a receptionist is not stationed at the desk of 77, that door should be locked as well.

-Persons with physical disabilities and special needs should notify the Director of Administration and Facilities.
+Persons with physical disabilities and special needs should notify the Director of Facilities and Campus Operations.
 Students with physical disabilities and special needs should notify the Academic Dean's office prior to the beginning of the semester should special accommodations be required.

-Victims of or witnesses to criminal activity on campus should report the incident to the Hartford Police (911 for emergencies or 527-6300 for non-emergencies) and to the Director of Administration and Facilities immediately.
-A Campus Crime Report Form should be completed which can be obtained from the Receptionist or the Director of Administration and Facilities.
+Victims of or witnesses to criminal activity on campus should report the incident to the Hartford Police (911 for emergencies or 860-527-6300 for non-emergencies) and to the Director of Facilities and Campus Operations at 860-509-9520 immediately.
+A Campus Crime Report Form should be completed which can be obtained from the Receptionist or the Director of Facilities and Campus Operations.